GuillaumeIsabelleX/metazot/README.md

 = 5.4 =

-* New! "zotpressLib" shortcode for displaying your library on the front-end of your website.
+* New! "metazotLib" shortcode for displaying your library on the front-end of your website.
 * Fixed "set image" bug for single-account setups.
 * Fixed "remove image" bug.
 * Optimized nested collections display.